louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Hydromorphone versus oxycodone

-Xiao et al. were the only study to compare patient-controlled subcutaneous hydromorphone to oral oxycodone tablets and found that 128 patients receiving hydromorphone experienced fewer incidences of breakthrough pain than did 128 patients receiving morphine (mean of 121 ± 28 versus 186 ± 31; p value < 0.001; Cohen’s d (95% CI): -2.20 (-2.51, -1.89).
+Xiao et al. were the only study to compare patient-controlled subcutaneous hydromorphone to oral oxycodone tablets and found that 128 patients receiving hydromorphone experienced fewer incidences of breakthrough pain than did 128 patients receiving morphine (mean of 121 ± 28 versus 186 ± 31; p value < 0.001; Cohen's d (95% CI): -2.20 (-2.51, -1.89).

 Quality of life.